 - Collagen and connective tissue is supported with adequate amounts of vitamin C and antioxidants.
 The good news?
 Yummy fresh fruits and vegetables are an easy way to get enough of them.
 Or bring supplements along on a backpacking trip.

-Ten coping strategies for sore knees
+Ten coping strategies

 In no particular order, here are a few things you can do to deal with the pain of sore knees.